ahmedtariq01/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Required Homework Tasks

-1- Create a new GitHub repo
+1- Create a new GitHub repo.
 - Launch the repo within a Gitpod workspace
 - Configure Gitpod.yml configuration, eg. VSCode Extensions
 - Clone the frontend and backend repo

 ![repo and gitpod setup](assets/week1/gitpod.jpg)

+2- I Installed the requirements for the backend app to run locally using the following command

 ```
 pip3 install -r requirements.txt
 ```
 ![installing the requirements](assets/week1/installingreq.jpg)

+3- I ran the app locally using the following command

 ```
 python3 -m flask run --host=0.0.0.0 --port=4567